OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - MSTG-ARCH-2: "Security controls are never enforced only on the client side, but on the respective remote endpoints."
 - MSTG-AUTH-1: "If the app provides users access to a remote service, some form of authentication, such as username/password authentication, is performed at the remote endpoint."
 - MSTG-AUTH-2: "If stateful session management is used, the remote endpoint uses randomly generated session identifiers to authenticate client requests without sending the user's credentials."
-- MSTG-AUTH-3: "If stateless token-based authentication is used, the server provides a token that has been signed with a secure algorithm."
+- MSTG-AUTH-3: "If stateless token-based authentication is used, the server provides a token that has been signed using a secure algorithm."
-- MSTG-AUTH-4: "The remote endpoint terminates the existing stateful session or invalidates the stateless session token when the user logs out."
+- MSTG-AUTH-4: "The remote endpoint terminates the existing session when the user logs out."
 - MSTG-AUTH-5: "A password policy exists and is enforced at the remote endpoint."
-- MSTG-AUTH-6: "The remote endpoint implements an exponential back-off or temporarily locks the user account when incorrect authentication credentials are submitted an excessive number of times."
+- MSTG-AUTH-6: "The remote endpoint implements a mechanism to protect against the submission of credentials an excessive number of times."
 - MSTG-AUTH-7: "Sessions are invalidated at the remote endpoint after a predefined period of inactivity and access tokens expire."
 - MSTG-AUTH-9: "A second factor of authentication exists at the remote endpoint and the 2FA requirement is consistently enforced."
 - MSTG-AUTH-10: "Sensitive transactions require step-up authentication."
-- MSTG-AUTH-11: "The app informs the user of all login activities with their account.
-Users are able view a list of devices used to access the account, and to block specific devices."
+- MSTG-AUTH-11: "The app informs the user of all sensitive activities with their account.
+Users are able to view a list of devices, view contextual information (IP address, location, etc.), and to block specific devices."

 ##### SMS-OTP Research